enspiral/handbook/guides/assembly-sprints.md

 # Assembly Sprint

-- [x] reach out to record a conversation about assembly sprints
+- [x] reach out to record podcast
-- [x] update doc with newest links
+- [ ] record podcast and add link here

 ## What is an Assembly Sprint?